 In the example above, if you’re stashing cash in a Certificate of Deposit (CD) at your local bank earning a 2% rate of return will obviously take you a long time to double your money (36 years).
 However, move that cash into a mutual fund earning a 9% rate of return and you can quickly see how a higher rate of return will allow you to double your money in a shorter period of time (8 years).

-Based on your financial goals, retirement time line and your propensity for risk, you can then ask yourself the next question, “Is a CD the best place to stash my cash?”
+Based on your financial goals, retirement timeline and your propensity for risk, you can then ask yourself the next question, “Is a CD the best place to stash my cash?”

-The Rule of 72 is a simple financial calculation and shouldn’t be used to make long-term financial decisions, but it can provide you with an initial evaluation on what your money could do for you.
+The Rule of 72 is a simple financial calculation and shouldn’t be used to make long-term financial decisions, but it can provide you with an initial evaluation of what your money could do for you.
 Use it as a first step to understanding the relationship a rate of return will have on your ability to double your money.